Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

   * owner's expenses - a real number in the range [0.0…10 000.0]
 * The input will always be in the correct format.
 #### Output
-* For every city, you need to print the following message: </br>
+* For every city, you need tprint the following message: </br>
 **"In {cityName} Burger Bus earned {profit} leva."**
 * At the end of the tour, print:</br>
 **"Burger Bus total profit: {totalProfit} leva."**
-NOTE: The profit and the total profit should be formatted to the 2nd decimal place
+NOTE: The profit and the total profit should be formatted tthe 2nd decimal place

 | Input                                                                                                                                                                             | Output                                                                                                                                                                                                                                                                         |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|